kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 # Controller configuration options
 This document covers configuration of the AWS Load Balancer controller

+!!!warning "limitation"
+    The v2.0.0+ version of AWSLoadBalancerController currently only support one controller deployment(with one or multiple replicas) per cluster.

+    The AWSLoadBalancerController assumes it's the solo owner of worker node security group rules with `elbv2.k8s.aws/targetGroupBinding=shared` description, running multiple controller deployment will cause these controllers compete with each other updating worker node security group rules.

+    We will remove this limitation in future versions: [tracking issue](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/2185)

 ## AWS API Access
 To perform operations, the controller must have required IAM role capabilities for accessing and provisioning ALB resources.
 There are many ways to achieve this, such as loading `AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY` as environment variables or using [kube2iam](https://github.com/jtblin/kube2iam).